 nothing can stop us

-With the lord of love on our side
+With the hearts of love on our side

 (with the endless power of hearts)